 (2).
 Experience the inevitable implosion of that marriage — usually by way of an affair.

 (3).
-Feel such self hatred and insecurity from such you seek out and enter into relationship with a person who is even more unwilling to say ANYTHING negative or fight with you (And justify such by believing you need peace in order to repair your heart.)
+Feel such self-hatred and insecurity from such you seek out and enter into a relationship with a person who is even more unwilling to say ANYTHING negative or fight with you (And justify such by believing you need peace in order to repair your heart.)

 (4).
 Experience the agony of that person pulling the pin even sooner.

 Or, you could read the above linked and rethink the lies you believe about yourself that keep you in hiding…